MarkoMackic/Interpreter-in-python/README.md

 ##My code

 My code is contained in `interpreter.py` file and it's created by me doing homework from tutorial.
 It runs braces evaluation using token level dictonary , and then evaluates each level starting from the top down.
 After final brace is closed it's appended to basic expression variable.It does a unary operators parsing, and basic expression parsing.
 My solving methods modify tokens list, and there are insertion to list at specific indexes, so method is slower then the code from the tutorial.

-But it was my logic, and I've done it without exact plan.
+Now added

 ##Tutorial code